 Acupressure is a non-invasive, safe, and gentle therapy whereby trigger points (very localized areas of muscle spasm) are targeted until the muscle tension subsides.
-For sciatic nerve pain, the trigger points that are often responsible for the nerve irritation are located in the gluteus medius and minimus muscles, as well as the gluteus maximus, piriformis, and the lumbar paraspinal muscles.
+For sciatic nerve pain, the trigger points often responsible for nerve irritation are located in the gluteus medius and minimus muscles and the gluteus maximus, piriformis, and lumbar paraspinal muscles.

-Spinal adjustments and manual manipulation performed by licensed chiropractors are used to realign the spine, correcting problems resulting from the misalignment, and thereby improving nerve transmission.
-Gentle touches of varying pressure are used to reduce the nerve irritability responsible for causing inflammation, muscle tremors, pain and other symptoms associated with sciatica.
-This, in turn, helps to address a number of underlying conditions that can cause sciatic nerve pain.
+Spinal chiropractic adjustments and manual manipulation performed by licensed chiropractors are used to realign the spine, correcting problems resulting from the misalignment and thereby improving nerve transmission.
+Gentle touches of varying pressure reduce the nerve irritability responsible for causing inflammation, muscle tremors, pain, and other symptoms associated with sciatica.
+This, in turn, helps to address several underlying conditions that can cause sciatic nerve pain.

 HOT AND COLD THERAPY

-Nonsurgical decompression therapy (as opposed to surgical decompression) is a type of motorized traction that works by gently stretching the spine.
-This changes the force and position of the spine, taking pressure off the spinal disks, and your sciatic nerve root.
-The negative pressure from the decompression causes the bulging or herniated disks to retract and takes pressure off the nerves and other structures in your spine.
+Nonsurgical spinal decompression therapy (as opposed to surgical decompression) is a type of motorized traction that works by gently stretching the spine.
+This changes the force and position of the spine, taking pressure off the spinal disks and your sciatic nerve root.
+The negative pressure from the decompression causes the bulging or herniated disks to retract, taking pressure off the nerves and other structures in your spine.
 As a result, your disks receive more water, oxygen, and vital fluids so they can heal.

 STRENGTHENING & STRETCHING EXERCISES

-Strengthening exercises are used to help stabilize the spinal column and the supporting muscles, ligaments and tendons attached to it.
-Most of these exercises focus not only on the lower back, but also on the abdominal (stomach) muscles, and gluteus (buttocks) and hip muscles.
+Strengthening exercises help stabilize the spinal column and the supporting muscles, ligaments, and tendons attached to it.
+Most of these exercises focus not only on the lower back but also on the abdominal (stomach) muscles, gluteus (buttocks), and hip muscles.
 Stretching exercises are designed to target muscles that cause pain when they are tight and inflexible.
-Hamstring stretching is an important part of a sciatica exercise program.
+Hamstring stretching is an integral part of a sciatica exercise program.